TerraPower

-TerraPower is an American nuclear reactor design and development engineering company headquartered in Bellevue, Washington.
+TerraPower, LLC is an American nuclear reactor design and development engineering company headquartered in Bellevue, Washington.

 TerraPower is developing a class of nuclear fast reactors termed traveling wave reactors (TWR).

+Description

-TWR places a small core of enriched fuel in the center of a much larger mass of non-fissile material, in this case depleted uranium.
-Neutrons from fission in the core "breeds" new fissile material in the surrounding mass, producing Plutonium-239.
-Over time, enough fuel is bred in the area surrounding the core that it can undergo fission, sending neutrons further into the mass and continuing the process while the original core expires.
-Over a period of decades, the reaction moves from the core of the reactor to the outside, thus "travelling wave".
+TWR places a small core of the enriched fuel in the center of a much larger mass of non-fissile material, in this case depleted uranium.
+Neutrons from the fission in the core "breeds" new fissile material in the surrounding mass, producing Plutonium-239.

+Over time, enough fuel is bred in the area surrounding the core that it can undergo fission, enabling a steady-state reactor composition to be approximated by moving outer fuel rods towards the core as original core fuel rods are moved to the periphery.